cs-south-sound/curtain-raiser/how_to/gpg/README.md

    gpg --import collaborator-fullname-public-key.asc
    ```

-6. Encrypt a message with your long-key-id
+6. Encrypt a message with public key-id (or email address) from the collaborator.
+NOTE: This is not your key, it is the public key from the other person that you received in step 5.

    ```bash
    gpg -r long-key-id -a -e a-confidential-message.txt